IncentroNext/mockmate/README.md

 ## Limitations & Known Issues

+* You cannot update existing rules; too much hassle for too little gain.
+So automate (script, ...) your rule uploading and just rebuild everything on error.
 * There are no checks on conflicts between rules.
 * By design, there are also no checks if something makes sense in HTTP terms.
   You might need to mock a really weird service.